- Centers for Disease Control and Prevention, Division of HIV/AIDS Prevention

 The mission of the Wisconsin HIV/AIDS Training System is to provide statewide coordination of HIV/AIDS training, education and information to increase the capacity of organizations and individuals to prevent HIV transmission in populations at highest risk.

 Wisconsin HIV/STD/Hepatitis C Information and Referral Center

-The Wisconsin HIV, STD, and Hepatitis C Information & Referral Center (IRC) provides information on the prevention, transmission, and treatment of HIV/AIDS, sexually transmitted diseases (STD), and hepatitis.
+The Wisconsin HIV, STD, and Hepatitis C Information and Referral Center (IRC) provides information on the prevention, transmission, and treatment of HIV/AIDS, sexually transmitted diseases (STD), and hepatitis.
 Individuals and service providers are able to search the IRC website or call a toll-free hotline to obtain information on HIV/AIDS, sexually transmitted diseases, and hepatitis.
-The IRC provides referrals to HIV/AIDS, STD, and hepatitis-related services including: clinics, testing, service providers and other resources in Wisconsin.
+The IRC provides referrals to HIV/AIDS, STD, and hepatitis-related services, including clinics, testing, service providers and other resources in Wisconsin.

 Wisconsin State Laboratory of Hygiene (WSLH)